g0pinath/k8s-secops-reports/README.md

  **Container Image Scan**
   * Scan (using Clair CLI) all of the images used by Deployment, StatefulSet and Cronjobs
   * On the application repo, scan the image on every commit to a develop branch.
 If the results are acceptable, commit them to the container registry or fail the workflow/pipeline.
+  * Scan the dockerfile to ensure that distroless image is used

 **OWAS Scan of App Endpoints**
   * Scan the applications publicly exposed URLs using OWASP ZAP proxy.